-Head Injuries
+Head injuries

-School Nursing
+School nursing

 When a student gets a head injury it is important to make sure they are okay and notify parents.
-Utah State Board of Education has developed a model head injury policy along with flowcharts and checklists.
+The Utah State Board of Education has developed a model head injury policy along with flowcharts and checklists.

-- Head Injury Policies: LEAs must adopt and enforce policies for traumatic head injuries in physical education and extracurricular activities.
+- Head injury policies: LEAs must adopt and enforce policies for traumatic head injuries in physical education and extracurricular activities.

-- Immediate Removal: Students suspected of a concussion or traumatic head injury must be removed from participation in sports or physical education immediately.
+- Immediate removal: Students suspected of a concussion or traumatic head injury must be removed from participation in sports or physical education immediately.

-- Parent Notification: Parents must be notified if a head injury occurs during school hours or school-sanctioned events.
+- Parent notification: Parents must be notified if a head injury occurs during school hours or school-sanctioned events.

-- Annual Training: LEAs must provide training for agents on head injury prevention and response.
+- Annual training: LEAs must provide training for agents on head injury prevention and response.

-- Public Policy Posting: LEAs must post their traumatic head injury policies on their websites.
+- Public policy posting: LEAs must post their traumatic head injury policies on their websites.

 Student athletes suspected of a concussion or traumatic head injury